Jason Shepherd, Ph.D.

 The synaptic dysfunction that underlies neurological disorders, including Alzheimer’s Disease and autism spectrum disorders

 More about Jason Shepherd

 - January 2013 – Present.
-Assistant Professor, Department of Neurobiology and Anatomy.
+Assistant Professor, Department of Neurobiology.
 The University of Utah, School of Medicine.
 Salt Lake City, UT.
 USA.

 - April 2011 – December 2012.
 Postdoctoral Fellow (K99 award).
 The Picower Institute for Learning and Memory, Massachusetts Institute of Technology.
 Cambridge, MA.
 USA.